Salmon Action good at Blue Creek

 the lower river fishery.
 Guides of course will have the entire river to fish.

-Despite all these challenges there will be better fishing come October.
+Despite all these challenges there will be better fishing late September.

 Like last year, as the nights get cooler and shorter water temps will drop and

-the fish will make their way in liley in a huge push.
+the fish will make their way in likely in a huge push.
 We saw some excellent

 scores for guides last October and the I would expect that after slow

-August and September that fishing will improve for those here later in the
+August and early September that fishing will improve for those here later in the

 Pictured above: the mouth of the Klamath on July 6th 2014 sent in by Gdm.